 The Disability Support Service (DSS) are committed to the provision of educational opportunities to Students with Disabilities (SwD) on full-time undergraduate and postgraduate degree programmes, as well as mature students and international students with disabilities.
 We offer a dedicated support service to students registered with our service.
 The Disability Support Service welcomes and supports prospective students with a wide variety of disabilities.
 It is important that all incoming students with a disability are registered with our services so that initial needs assessment, tailored supports and assistive technology solutions and specific exams requirements (extra time, reader pens, etc.) can be provided to support your learning and development at UL.

-Online library services will continue throughout the summer.
-Library staff are working remotely to provide online library services to UL students and staff and to enable online teaching and learning to continue off-campus.
-Online resources include e-books, downloadable software and online workshops.
-Information about online library services can be found here.
+Library staff are mainly working remotely to provide online library services to UL students and staff and to enable online teaching and learning to continue off-campus.

 The ICT Learning Centre aims to support and promote active learning among the students of ICT related programmes in UL, via the use of proven learner support approaches, tutoring innovation, research and evaluation, with the goal of developing learners who are confident and effective ICT practitioners.